History - UT Dallas Chess Program: A Great Move for a Growing University

 “This is something I really owe the students, I thought,” said Redman.
 “They were so gung-ho, very intent on seeing the club get off the ground.”

 With approximately 50 members, the club is open to all University students, as well as chess players in the community.
-The club engages the community in friendly competition during the University’s annual Sounds of Class event and ChessFest at the McDermott Library, and hosts a visit by the Chess Educator of the Year.
+The club has engaged the community in friendly competition during the University’s Sounds of Class event (previous years), ChessFest at the McDermott Library, and annually hosts a visit by the Chess Educator of the Year.

 Recruiting top players, staff